 - Activities that are inconsistent with the Council’s mission;

 - Activities that only benefit one individual or family;

-- Activities that focus only on people with disabilities, unless it is in support of a self-advocacy group;
+- Programs and activities that focus only on people with disabilities, unless it is in support of a self-advocacy group;

 - Food unless necessary to the success of the activity;

 - The Council typically does not fund equipment.
 To find out where you might get assistance with equipment, contact the Department of Disabilities–Constituent Services at 410-767-3660 or 1-800-637-4113.

 - For sponsorship of conferences and other training in Maryland refer to the Education and Training Event Sponsorship policy and application.

 - For support to attend out-of-state conferences, refer to the Council’s Conference Participation Fund.